-1. Completing the general education requirements for the second degree, 2.
-Selecting and completing a major in a field not used as a major or a minor in the first degree, 3.
-Selecting, with the advice of the major professor, and completing a related minor not used as a major or a minor for the first degree, and 4.
+1. Applying or reapplying for admission to the university for a second degree with a classification of postbaccalaureate student upon acceptance, 2.
+Completing the general education requirements for the second degree that were not included in the first degree, 3.
+Selecting and completing a major in a field not used as a major or a minor in the first degree, 4.
+Selecting, with the advice of a major professor, and completing a related minor not used as a major or a minor for the first degree if required, 5.
+Maintain a minimum cumulative GPA of 2.0 or higher if required by a specific major, and 6.
 Completing a minimum of thirty (30) semester hours at ETBU after receiving the first degree.